Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Motion Planning

-where $\mathbf{E_i}$ is an affine matrix.
-All vertices of the $i-th$ MMR must be inside the green region of the $i-th$ convex cone in Fig. \ref{sca:fig}.
-Since the EE is always fixed at a grasp point inside the cone, the base of $i-th$ manipulator's arm would also automatically be inside the cone if the vertices of the mobile base remain within the cone.
+All vertices of the $i$-th MMR must be inside the green region of the $i$-th convex cone in Fig. \ref{sca:fig}.
+Since the EE is always fixed at a grasp point inside the cone, the base of $i$-th manipulator's arm would also be inside the cone when the vertices of the mobile base remain within the cone.

-We implement the self-collision avoidance constraints in Eqn. \eqref{eqn:convexcone} by modifying the admissible joint displacement $q_{a,i}$ of the manipulators.
-Here the modified admissible joint limits of $q_{i3}$ ensure the convex cone constraints are satisfied.
+We implement the self-collision avoidance constraints in Eqn. \eqref{eqn:convexcone} by modifying the admissible joint state $q_{a,i}$ of the manipulators.
+Here, the modified admissible joint limits of $q_{i3}$ satisfy the convex cone constraints.
 Fig. \ref{sca:fig} shows one of the two extreme configurations of the MMR 1 within its convex cone shown in green.
 The other MMRs are at any admissible state similar to Fig. \ref{fig:1b}.
 In the extreme configuration (Fig. \ref{sca:fig}) of MMR 1, the MMR base's furthest vertex touches one side of the cone ($\hat{a}_1$) while the manipulator's arm at its maximum extended position, i.e., the joint 2, reaches to $\overline{q}_{i2}$.
 The other extreme configuration would be when the MMR touches the other side of the cone ($\hat{a}_2$).
 Similarly, the extremum of $q_{i3}$ is computed (Eqn. \eqref{eqn:SCAextremum}) from the two extreme conditions.
 Fig. \ref{sca:fig} shows the upper limit $\overline{\alpha}_1$ of $q_{i3}$ for the MMR 1.
 The extremum values $\underline{\alpha}_{i}$ and $\overline{\alpha}_{i}$, lower and upper bound for $q_{i3}$ for self-collision avoidance, have been computed utilizing the Eqn \eqref{eqn:SCAextremum}.